★ Illusion of Separation ★ Sociophysical Postulates I – XI ★

-The answer to the riddle above is people, or sociophysical networks, which have spaces of varying topology: both physical spaces and more logical spaces.
+The answer to the riddle above is people, or sociophysical networks, which have spaces of varying topology: physical spaces and more logical spaces.
 In one we are literally made of star dust and, in the other, star-like images emerge from graphs.

 Wherever there is supply and demand, you’ll find economic dynamics and information is no exception.
-While no one in Germany counted all the Bibles in 1350, the notion that documents are tangible and countable changes how people react to perceived supply and demand.
+While no one in Germany counted all the Bibles in 1350, the notions that documents are tangible and countable themselves change how people react to perceived supply and demand.
 Unwritten records are much harder to pin down, but what’s the use in bartering for a juicy piece of gossip if you don’t get it early on?
 Information conveys power when it is scarce, even when it may not be true.
 When a rumor is held tightly, it is easier to trace.
 While we never poll our friends to tally up an information histogram, our mind is always making inferences because the distribution of information usually tells us more than the info itself.
 Small talk may be all about the weather and the Yankees, but it informs us about who talks to who and more.

 Prior to the printing press, the narrow spectrum of available info fluctuated perpetually.
 Rationalism wasn’t even a fleeting dream at this point.
 All written records were copied manually.
-Accumulation of writing was roughly bounded by the literate population, a kind of abstract membrane whose size also loosely correlated to a population’s permeability to written records.
+Accumulation of writing was roughly bounded by the literate population, which can be conceived as a kind of abstract membrane whose size also loosely correlated to a population’s permeability to written records.
 Copies more numerous and accessible resulted in more frequently amplified information.
 If the work wasn’t financed by the church or state, the information’s TTL drastically plummeted.

 Information and knowledge have time-to-live values, similar to the IP protocol’s TTL value, which is the number of times a packet will be retransmitted by routers without final delivery.
 For knowledge, this TTL is related to the number of probable hosts or physical representations and the probabilities of events where such representations are retransmitted.
-As time continues onwards, these probabilities fluctuate, as do the number of retained hosts, iotas and datum representations.
+As time continues onwards, these probabilities fluctuate, as do the number of retained hosts, iota and datum representations.
 In some cases, when information itself is lost, it can be later reconstituted and repersisted from its parts.